S3 method for class 'bsims_transcript'

 Details

-The method evaluates removal design to estimate model parameters and density using the QPAD methodology using the 'detect' package.
+The method evaluates removal design to estimate model parameters and density using the QPAD and SQPAD methodologies using the 'detect' package.
+Convolution implements the full-information likelihood.
+The Navive estimator fits GLM assuming no detection error.

 The function only works with multiple time and distance intervals.
 It returns NA otherwise.